Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_2/semiconductor.md

 * The $\phi$ is the build-in voltage generated in the depletion area.
 * The build-in electric field can be : $E = \frac{\phi }{W}$

+* In real condition, we assume that the drift and diffusion currents are almost equal but opposite for P-N junctions even under forward or reverse bias.

 ## III: P-N Junction

 ### 1: Relation between carrier concentration and potential difference